rocky-linux/checksums/README.md

 # Why this repository?

-One of the goals of this repository is to be a main point of reference for all checksums for our images, regardless of release.
+One of the goals of this repository is to be a point of reference for all checksums for our images, regardless of release.
 It can also be a historical reference as well because all versions will be available.